Q: Is it safe for my child with milk allergies to have goat’s milk or goat’s cheese?

 Dr. Sharma: This is a great question, and one that many parents of children with cow’s milk allergy have as they search for a suitable substitute.

-Unfortunately, because goat’s milk protein is similar in structure to cow’s milk protein, more than 90 percent of the time, the immune system will mistake the two and cause a reaction to goat’s milk or goat’s cheese in someone with a cow’s milk allergy.
+Unfortunately, goat’s milk protein is similar in structure to cow’s milk protein.
+So more than 90 percent of the time, the immune system will mistake the two and cause a reaction to goat’s milk or goat’s cheese in someone with a cow’s milk allergy.

-So in short, goat’s milk is not a safe alternative to cow’s milk, and for the same reason, neither are sheep’s milk nor buffalo’s milk.
+In short, goat’s milk is not a safe alternative to cow’s milk.
+And for the same reason, neither are sheep’s milk nor buffalo’s milk.

-Once ready to wean from a formula, options at that point might include soy milk or rice milk, assuming your child does not also have allergies to those foods.
+Once ready to wean from a formula, options at that point might include soy milk or rice milk.
+This is assuming your child does not also have allergies to those foods.